NateEag/how-i-code/content/caring-for-users.rst

 see if you've followed correctly.

 Talk to them.
 Beg them (politely) for bug reports, feedback, complaints, and feature requests, and always be grateful for responses.
-Even a report as unhelpful as "it doesnt work" represents some degree of effort to improve the software.
-Encourage questions, and take the time to answer them well if they ask.
+Even a report like "it doesnt work" represents some degree of effort to improve the software.
+Encourage questions, and take the time to answer them well.

 Watch them work.
 See how they do their tasks without the tools you create.
 See how they do it with the tools you create.
 Let them try your work-in-progress